 Garden Docent Training

-In this five-month course, docents-in-training learn how to lead guided tours of Hillwood's thirteen acres of formal gardens that provide the best possible visitor experience by weaving together stories of the estate, garden and founder Marjorie Merriweather Post.
+In this five-month course, docents-in-training learn how to lead guided tours of Hillwood's thirteen acres of formal gardens that provide the best possible visitor experience by weaving together stories of the estate, garden, and founder Marjorie Merriweather Post.
 Docent training is not offered every year, but when the need to train new docents occurs.
 At this time, the next docent training is not scheduled.

 Our founder, Marjorie Merriweather Post, had a singular style for welcoming people, a style that we call "gracious hospitality."
 Our mission to engage and inspire visitors through the captivating life, collection, and gardens of Post starts with our staff.
 Our focus is on listening and cultivating an environment where staff can be their true selves and have their voices heard, and where collaboration starts with graciousness.

 At Hillwood, we recognize that supporting our staff means supporting their career and personal goals.
 We provide tools for continual learning, including training, career development, and coaching.
-Hillwood also offers tools to support the physical and mental health of staff through comprehensive benefits.
+Hillwood also offers tools to support staff's physical and mental health through comprehensive benefits.
 We support the energy and spirit of our staff with robust time off programs, the opportunity to connect with their communities through work arrangements, and volunteerism.